surajondev/surajondev/README.md

 ---

 ### 📓 Dev Blog Post
-You can read me on dev.to.
+You can read me on [surajondev.com](https://surajondev.com/).
 Here are some of my blog from SurajOnDev.

 - [🎁40+ Useful Resources for Mastering Web](https://surajondev.com/2021/04/12/40-useful-resources-for-mastering-web%f0%9f%8e%81/)
 - [⚛️4 Best UI Framework For ReactJS](https://surajondev.com/2021/04/01/4-best-ui-framework-for-reactjs/)